-If you are struggling with high excitability, reactivity or any undesirable behaviours such as jumping up, barking, mouthing, nipping, pulling on the lead, lunging at dogs or other triggers but nothing you try and do seems to be gaining any headway, then your dog’s stress glass is most likely to be full to over flowing causing ineffectual training and a lack of attention and focus onto you.
+If you are struggling with high excitability, or any other types of behaviours such as jumping up, barking, mouthing, nipping, pulling on the lead, aggressively lunging at dogs or other triggers but nothing you try and do seems to be gaining any headway, then your dog’s stress glass is most likely to be full to over flowing causing ineffectual training and a lack of attention and focus onto you.

 You know how it is when we just have a ‘bad day!’
 Sleep through our alarm, miss the train and forget your lunch.
 Someone cuts you up on the road, the school rings as your child is ill and so on.
 By the end of the day it takes one slight thing and bang, we react defensively.

 These are negative stresses and when these happen chemical changes occur in our body and our adrenal glands secretes a group of hormones called corticosteroids, these control our body’s response to stress.
 As well as negative stresses there are also positive stresses, such as exercise, excitement, apprehension or nervousness about an event.
 Both positive and negative stresses can fill the glass and without constructive ways to re-balance the internal system these hormone levels can stay peaked causing stress on vital organs.

 Your dogs internal system works in very much the same way but whereas we can rationalise how we are feeling and take on counter measures with rest and relaxation or talking about the highs and lows of our day with a loved one or friend our dogs do not have this ability to empty the glass.

 Every dog is different in how they cope with both positive and negative stresses and indeed how long it takes to re-balance.
 Some dogs will have a greater tolerance for external factors but even the most balanced dog’s glass can fill with day to day life.
 Excitement, arousal, fear and anxiety all contribute to topping it up.
 Below are some of the factors that can cause your dog’s stress glass to fill up.